Deontay Wilder believes he’s entirely in the driving seat with negotiations for a future fight with Anthony Joshua.

 “But people want to know who’s the best, especially after seeing this Fury fight.
 I’ve been trying to show people who is the best.
 I’m always going to say I’m the best until I’m defeated.

 “I wanted to bring the heavyweight division back to America.
 There was a time when nobody knew who the heavyweight champion was.

 “To come to L. A and bring out all the stars, that’s what it’s all about.”

 Listen to the full Joe Rogan Podcast here:

 — Joe Rogan (@joerogan) December 11, 2018

-As thing currently stand, a rematch with Fury looks firmly on the cards for the late spring as Joshua readies for his own outing on April 13.
+As things currently stand, a rematch with Fury looks firmly on the cards for the late spring as Joshua readies for his own outing on April 13.

-Wilder v Fury II has been sanctioned by the World Boxing Council and WBN understands contact is constant between both sides.
+The World Boxing Council has sanctioned Wilder v Fury II, and WBN understands contact is constant between both sides.

 Joshua may be forced to wait until the Wilder v Fury saga, predicted to be a trilogy, is over before finally getting his crack at the number one spot.

-For now, Dillian Whyte, Dereck Chisora, Kubrat Pulev and possibly Luis Ortiz lie in the immediate future for the 2012 Olympic champion.
+Dillian Whyte, Dereck Chisora, Kubrat Pulev, and possibly Luis Ortiz lie in the immediate future for the 2012 Olympic champion.